A guest blog from Richard McKie at the Create Community Network

 A way forward…

-We believe any sustainable change needs first to be built upon a mutual awareness and then understanding of the needs, challenges and constraints on both sides of the line.
+We believe any sustainable change needs first to be built upon a mutual awareness and then an understanding of the needs, challenges, and constraints on both sides of the line.
 Once there is understanding, respect can follow and from there, genuine and realistic opportunities can be explored.

 With this in mind, we are looking to open a dialogue with the business community and begin developing that awareness and understanding upon which the foundations of change can be built.